YosefLab/CZI-Immuneaging/README.md

 * This spreadsheet does not reflect at any given moment the existing data on the S3 bucket or which samples have already been processed.
 Specifically, it may include information about donors and samples that either were not sequenced yet, are being currently sequenced, being uploaded, or pending data processing.
 * The metadata of the donors and samples in the spreadsheet is also available in the processed data files (see below).

+### <a name="dashboard"></a> The Immune Aging Dashboard

+We provide this <a href= "https://docs.google.com/spreadsheets/d/1v1TT1uJHTAxemnPmORX8XvSDZCXWq27ZK0Nbfugjts0/edit?usp=sharing">dashboard</a>, which reflects the current state of the data.
+The dashboard includes the following three sheets:
+1. Tissue Coverage - describes the coverage of tissues across donors.
+2. Samples QC - provides basic quality control summaries for each processed sample, as well as detailed warnings and/or errors that were issued during processing.
+3. Tissue Integration - shows basic information on the current tissue-level integrations in the project, including the sample IDs and ages of the samples that were used for generating the data for each tissue.
+The last two columns provide links to the data files and to figures that demonstrate the integration through multiple UMAPs colored by different metadata and variables of the experimental design.
+Note that these links are accessible only after loging into the AWS console ([see instructions here](#preliminaries_access)).

 ## <a name="download"></a> Data Download